samyachour/Corelogic_Challenge/README.md

     surroundingParcels = pd.read_sql(sql, engine)
 ```

 Now we can compare that table to our table of polygons from the maps image.
+For a visual aide see the [polygon data table](images/nearestPolygonsData.csv) and [properties data table](images/nearestParcelsData.csv).

 This is all necessary because now, we can derive the floor number!

 ### The Analysis
 Still need to explain: